 Host Ken White looks at the legal bases of arguments made by critics of social media sites moderation and shows why Twitter, Facebook, and Youtube bans are legally protected.

-Eric Goldman is a professor at Santa Clarita University School of Law where he serves as the co-director of...
+Eric Goldman is a Professor of Law at Santa Clara University School of Law in the Silicon Valley.
+He...

 Ken White is a First Amendment litigator and criminal defense attorney at Brown White & Osborn LLP in Los...